MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

 ---
-title: Poor network connectivity support
+title: Poor network connectivity
 author: xonatia
-description: How the app works in environments with low bandwidth ms.author: xolee ms.date: 00/00/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: How the app works in environments with low network conditions ms.author: xolee ms.date: 00/00/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---
-# Low bandwidth mode
+# Poor Network Connectivity

 ###
 Most of our technicians work on factory floors or remote locations without strong network connectivity.
 The lack of strong network connectivity inhibits our technicians from troubleshooting and resolving problems in real-time.
 Now, Remote Assist Mobile provides technician with the ability to discuss, diagnose, and resolve issues with remote experts even in low bandwidth scenarios.